cwcyau/foai-cdt-group-projects/README.md

 ## <a name="teamwork">Team work guidance</a>

+### Core values

+We expect all teams to be founded upon these core values:

+- **Respect** — listen actively, value different viewpoints, and give constructive feedback.

+- **Honesty** — be transparent about progress, challenges, and limitations.

+- **Accountability** — take ownership of tasks, follow through on commitments, and communicate early if plans slip.

+- **Inclusivity** — ensure everyone has a voice in discussions and decisions.

+- **Support** — help each other grow, share knowledge, and step in when teammates face blockers.

+## Ways of working

+You should aim to establish a way of working at the beginning of the group project.
 To make collaboration smooth and effective, you are advised to consider and adopt these shared practices:

 - Roles & Responsibilities